top of page

 You can contact Tyler through his email: thendl1@lsu.edu

-Zoran is a fifth-year undergraduate at Louisiana State University majoring in Psychology with a concentration in Cognitive Neuroscience and a double minor in Biological Sciences and Italian Language.
-He aspires to become a clinical psychologist and has particular interest in the therapeutic potential of psilocybin-assisted interventions for individuals experiencing suicidal ideation and depression.
-Through his involvement with the SPRT, he aims to deepen his understanding of contemporary theoretical models of suicide and gain hands-on experience in the design and execution of research within the social sciences.
-A fun fact about Zoran is that he can speak Italian and yet has no Italian ancestry.
+Zoran is a recent graduate of Louisiana State University, having received his B.S. in Psychology with a concentration in Cognitive Neuroscience and a double minor in Biological Sciences and Italian Language.
+He aspires to become a clinical psychologist and has particular interest in the therapeutic potential of psilocybin.
+Through his involvement with the SPRT, he aims to deepen his understanding of the contemporary theoretical models of suicide and gain hands-on experience in the design and execution of social science research.
+A fun fact about Zoran is that, as a fluent Italian speaker, he is planning to complete a masters degree in psychology in Italy.

 Nicholas is a third-year Psychology major at LSU with a minor in Chemistry.
 He aspires to go into psychological research, and is interested in researching ADHD and autism.
 Through his involvement in the SPRT, he hopes to learn more about the factors that put socially marginalized groups at a higher risk for suicide.
 In his free time, Nicholas enjoys playing the bass, and cuddling with his cat, Dracula.